getheobald/path/README.md

-# PATH - AI Route Generator
+# Path

-Generate optimal running and cycling routes using local search algorithms.
+A web app that generates optimal running and cycling routes using local search algorithms!
+Project for CS 4100 Foundations of Artificial Intelligence

 ## Quick Start